Is Twitter King and the Press Release Obsolete?

 Video Clip of the Month: Social Media Revolution 2

 My July 2010 video clip of the month is a recently updated video by Erik Qualman, author of the Socialnomics – Social Media Blog, demonstrating social media’s explosive growth in recent years.
 The video is a follow-up piece to his original social media revolution video from last summer.
 While some of the information is similar to last year’s version, Qualman has updated the data and included new figures for the first time.
-A few of the highlights … [Read more...]
+A few of the highlights include: If … [Read more...]